XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## Commandline Access ##

-The `rippled` application, in addition to acting as a server, can be run (as a separate instance) to act as a JSON-RPC client.
+You can use the `rippled` application (as a separate instance) as a JSON-RPC client.
 In this mode, it has syntax for triggering most API methods with a single line from the command prompt, as described in each method.
-However, some methods don't have a commandline shortcut, so it also provides the following catch-all method for performing commands:
+However, some methods or options don't have commandline syntax.
+For otherwise unsupported syntax, you can use the following method:

 * [`json` - Pass JSON through the commandline](#json)

 # Account Information #
-Accounts are the core unit of authentication in the Ripple Network.
+Accounts are the core unit of authentication in the Ripple Consensus Ledger.
 Each account can hold balances in multiple currencies, and all transactions must be signed by an account's secret key.
 In order for an account to exist in a validated ledger version, it must hold a minimum reserve amount of XRP.
-(The [reserve for an account](concept-reserves.html) increases with the amount of data it is responsible for in the shared ledger.)
-It is expected that accounts will correspond loosely to individual users.
+(The [reserve for an account](concept-reserves.html) increases with the amount of data it owns in the shared ledger.)
+It is expected that accounts correspond loosely to individual users.

 ## account_currencies ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/df966a9ac6dd986585ecccb206aff24452e41a30/src/ripple/rpc/handlers/AccountCurrencies.cpp "Source")

-The `account_currencies` command retrieves a simple list of currencies that an account can send or receive, based on its trust lines.
+The `account_currencies` command retrieves a list of currencies that an account can send or receive, based on its trust lines.
 (This is not a thoroughly confirmed list, but it can be used to populate user interfaces.)

 #### Request Format ####
 An example of the request format: